hermesbaby/hermes/README.md

 # HermesBaby-Hermes

-**Hermes** is a lightweight FastAPI service that acts as a universal PUT endpoint directory creation service.
-It accepts PUT requests to any endpoint path and creates the corresponding directory structure on the local filesystem, making it useful for dynamic file system provisioning, testing, and development workflows.
+**Hermes** is a lightweight FastAPI service that acts as a universal PUT endpoint for tar.gz file extraction.
+It accepts PUT requests with tar.gz files to any endpoint path, creates the corresponding directory structure on the local filesystem, and extracts the archive contents with their internal directory structure, making it useful for dynamic file system provisioning, deployment, and development workflows.

 ## What This Docker Image Does

 The Hermes Docker image provides:

-- **Universal PUT Directory Creation Service**: Accepts PUT requests to any endpoint path and creates the corresponding directory structure on the filesystem
+- **Universal PUT Tar.gz Extraction Service**: Accepts PUT requests with tar.gz files to any endpoint path, creates directory structure, and extracts archive contents
 - **Health Check Endpoint**: Provides a `/health` endpoint for monitoring and container orchestration
 - **FastAPI-based**: Built on FastAPI with automatic API documentation
 - **Production Ready**: Includes proper security configuration, non-root user, and health checks

 ### Key Features

-- 🌐 **Catch-all PUT endpoints**: Any PUT request to `/path/to/anything` creates the directory structure and returns creation details
+- 🌐 **Catch-all PUT endpoints**: Any PUT request with tar.gz file to `/path/to/anything` creates directory structure and extracts archive contents
-- 📁 **Filesystem Integration**: Creates actual directories on the local filesystem under a configured base directory
+- 📁 **Filesystem Integration**: Creates actual directories on the local filesystem under a configured base directory and extracts tar.gz contents
+- 🔄 **Content Replacement**: Automatically removes existing content at target path before extraction to ensure clean deployment
+- 🔐 **Security Validation**: Validates file types (tar.gz/tgz only) and rejects archives with unsafe paths (absolute paths, `..` traversal)
 - 🏥 **Built-in health checks**: `/health` endpoint returns service status and version
 - 📚 **Auto-generated docs**: OpenAPI/Swagger documentation at `/docs`
 - 🔒 **Security-focused**: Runs as non-root user with minimal attack surface